Spite house: O'Reilly Spite House, Cambridge, MA

 In 1908, Francis O'Reilly owned an investment parcel of land in West Cambridge, Massachusetts, and approached his abutting land neighbor to sell the land for a gain.
 After the neighbor refused to buy the land, O'Reilly built a 308 sqft building, measuring 37 ft long and only 8 ft wide, to spite the neighbor.
-The O'Reilly Spite House is still standing and is occupied by an interior decorating firm as of mid-2009.
+The O'Reilly Spite House is still standing and is occupied by a second-hand shop as of April 2026.